 In contrast, a semi-open or closed adoption is a combination of both open and closed.
 Semi-open and closed adoption are not legal terms.
 They simply describe an adoption in which the birth parents or the adoptive parents put strict limits on the amount of contact they have.
 They might also put strict limits on the amount of information that is shared.

-What I believe about adoption
+What I believe about closed adoption pros and cons

 Adoption is not an easy choice.
 I have been through it myself and know just how challenging and overwhelming it can be.
 Personally, I believe open adoption is best for everyone involved.
 No matter what you choose, open or closed, I’m here to help.